Glossary

 Cornerstones

-this is the term used to refer to the square patches of fabric that form the connection when two pieces of border fabric meet at the corner and a separate square is inserted instead of having the borders butt or mitre together.
+This is the term used to refer to the square patches of fabric that form the connection when two pieces of fabric meet and a separate square is inserted instead of having the borders butt or mitre together.
 A cornerstone can also be used in the sashing.

 Crazy Quilt This type of quilt is made using all different sizes of scraps, rather than utilizing individual blocks.
 The seam lines are often intricately embroidered and embellished with buttons or charms.